riyaantanvir/Finance-Management-Replit/replit.md

 # Overview

 This is a full-stack Finance CRM application built with React, Express, and TypeScript.
 The system provides comprehensive expense tracking and financial management capabilities with role-based access control.
 Users can manage expenses, view financial dashboards, and administrators can manage user accounts.
+The application includes:
-The application now includes an **Advantix Agency Work Reports System** for time tracking and project management with secure role-based permissions.
+- **Advantix Agency Work Reports System** for time tracking and project management with secure role-based permissions
+- **Cryptocurrency Management System** for tracking coins, market alerts via Telegram, crypto news with sentiment analysis, and portfolio management using free APIs (CoinGecko, CryptoNews, Telegram Bot)
 The application features a modern UI built with shadcn/ui components and Tailwind CSS for styling.

 # User Preferences